GIF: Unisys and LZW patent enforcement

 In June 1984, an article by Welch was published in the IEEE magazine which publicly described the LZW technique for the first time.
 LZW became a popular data compression technique and, when the patent was granted, Unisys entered into licensing agreements with over a hundred companies.

 The popularity of LZW led CompuServe to choose it as the compression technique for their version of GIF, developed in 1987.
 At the time, CompuServe was not aware of the patent.
 Unisys became aware that the version of GIF used the LZW compression technique and entered into licensing negotiations with CompuServe in January 1993.
 The subsequent agreement was announced on 24 December 1994.
 Unisys stated that they expected all major commercial on-line information services companies employing the LZW patent to license the technology from Unisys at a reasonable rate, but that they would not require licensing, or fees to be paid, for non-commercial, non-profit GIF-based applications, including those for use on the on-line services.

 Following this announcement, there was widespread condemnation of CompuServe and Unisys, and many software developers threatened to stop using GIF.
 The PNG format (see below) was developed in 1995 as an intended replacement.
 However, obtaining support from the makers of Web browsers and other software for the PNG format proved difficult and it was not possible to replace GIF, although PNG has gradually increased in popularity.
 Therefore, GIF variations without LZW compression were developed.
 For instance the libungif library, based on Eric S. Raymond's giflib, allows creation of GIFs that followed the data format but avoided the compression features, thus avoiding use of the Unisys LZW patent.
-A 2001 Dr. Dobb's article described a way to achieve LZW-compatible encoding without infringing on its patents.
+A 2001 Dr. Dobb's article described a way to achieve LZW-compatible encoding for data that would compress well under a run-length encoding mechanism without infringing on its patents.